-Detail from an Aztec calendar codex illustrating the 260-day Mesoamerican augural cycle

-More elaborate instruments were used to track the movements of the stars and planets.
+Detail from an Aztec calendar codex illustrating the 260-day Mesoamerican augural cycle movements of the stars and planets.
 The famous Stonehenge rocks in England were constructed between 4,000 and 5,000 years ago.
 Stonehenge may have been designed partly to determine the exact dates of the summer and winter solstices.
 These events occur two times a year when the Sun reaches its highest and lowest points in the sky.